guettli/generic-backend/README.md

 Example: The django admin provides a super simple way to get usable interface to edit data in a relational database.
 But up to now, "Row-Level Security" is not supported by it.
 I am unsure where it will get implemented: Either in the DB (for example in PostgreSQL) or in the Middleware (for example Django).

 ## Future: 2025..

+The simple [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) interface (like django admin) which you get without coding is very usable.
+You only need a custom interface to provide a pretty UX.

 The [Bandwagen Effect](https://en.wikipedia.org/wiki/Bandwagon_effect) will choose some winners and some will loose.